6: Blind Faith

 “He used to be the Olivine gym leader—I don’t know if I already told you that.
 So I’ve been around pokemon all my life.
 Kosho was bred from one of his pokemon, actually.”

-In a flash, he remembered Dad scolding him for feeding his cyndaquil scraps under the table, as he was in the habit of doing with his friends' pets.
-At the time, Chris hadn't realized yet that Kosho had been given as a pet in name only, for legal reasons—he was always intended to be a fighter.
+In a flash, he remembered Dad scolding him for feeding his cyndaquil scraps under the table, as he was in the habit of doing with his friends’ pets.
+At the time, Chris hadn’t realized yet that Kosho had been given as a pet in name only, for legal reasons.
+He was always intended to be a fighter.
 His starter.
+But Dad had always known their potential.

 “I guess,” Chris said, “I want to do things that would’ve made him proud.
 I want everyone to be able to see that I’m his kid.”